xor-function/Black-Hole/README.md

 ### SECOND parameter
 The second parameter contains a one time use random key that is encrypted in the same manner as the first parameter(SMIME/AES).
-This one time use passphrase will be used to encrypt/decrypt symmenticly the data that is to be uploaded.
+This one time use passphrase will be used to encrypt/decrypt symmetrically the data that is to be uploaded.

 For this parameter to be completed successfully the cgi would have to